-Students may not take more than 18 hours during a semester and 9 hours during the summer session, except with approval from the Director of Student Services.
+Students may not take more than 18 hours during a semester and 9 hours during the summer session, except with approval from the Student Enrollment Director.
 Students in non-degree status who have not earned at least a baccalaureate-level degree must obtain permission from their academic advisor.